 • Location: Michigan City

-• Years active: c.
+• Years Active in the Business: c.
 1936-1948

 According to U.S. census and burial records, Frederick Carl Graf was born on April 26, 1899, in Dortmund, Stadtkreis Dortmund, Nordrhein-Westfalen, Germany.